 - Imaging tests, radiography, CT or MRI scans.

 If the ophthalmologist thinks an underlying condition may be the cause of your uveitis, you may be referred to another doctor for a general medical examination and laboratory tests.

 If uveitis is caused by an underlying condition, treatment may focus on that specific condition.
-Usually the treatment for uveitis is the same regardless of the associated cause, as long as it is not infectious.
-The goal of treatment is to reduce the inflammation in your eye, as well as in other parts of the body, if present.
+Usually the treatment for uveitis is the same regardless of the cause, as long as the cause is not infectious.
+The goal of treatment is to reduce the swelling in your eye, as well as in other parts of the body, if present.
 In some cases, treatment may be necessary for months to years.
 Several treatment options are available.